The application for the Summer Internship in Bangkok is open. Applications are due by Monday, April 18, 2016.

 The application procedure is given below.
-Applicants will be notified about decisions, including interview schedules if needed, in late March, by email.
+Applicants will be notified about decisions, including interview schedules if needed, in early March, by email.
 Final decisions will be made by the end of March.

 - Introduction to Thai law at Thammasat University Faculty of Law in Bangkok.

 - Six weeks of work at an international law office in Bangkok.

 - Support grant from the East Asian Legal Studies Center to defray the costs of travel.
 Internships sometimes pay either a small salary, or pay for accommodations in Bangkok.

 Eligibility and Other Requirements: